Jashepp/customElements-mixinPropertiesAttributes/README.md

 The first paramater of `mixinPropertiesAttributes` is the `base` class that you want to extend.

 The second paramater is an optional string which lets you specify the name of the `properties` static get method which is required for property & attribute configuration.
-This is configurable so you can have this mixin alongside Polymer and other libraries.
-It defaults to `'properties'` (which is what Polymer uses).
+This is configurable so you can have this mixin alongside other libraries which don't use `static get observedAttributes()` and `attributeChangedCallback()` class methods.

 ### Property/Attribute Configuration